On Polynomial Representations of the DP Color Function: Theta Graphs and Their Generalizations: Theta Graphs

 Equation~(\ref{eq1}) gives $A_2 \geq A_3$ whenever $l_1 + l_3$ is odd and $A_2 \leq A_3$ otherwise.
 Equation~(\ref{eq2}) gives $A_5 \geq A_4$ whenever $l_1+l_2$ is even and $A_5 \leq A_4$ otherwise.
 Equation~(\ref{eq3}) gives $A_2 \geq A_1$ whenever $l_1+l_2$ is even and $A_2 \leq A_1$ otherwise.
 Equation~(\ref{eq4}) gives $A_3 \geq A_1$ whenever $l_1+l_2$ is even and $A_3 \leq A_1$ otherwise.
 Equation~(\ref{eq5}) gives $A_4 \geq A_1$ whenever $l_1+l_3$ is even and $A_4 \leq A_1$ otherwise.
 Equation~(\ref{eq6}) gives $A_5 \geq A_2$ whenever $l_1+l_3$ is even and $A_5 \leq A_2$ otherwise.
 Equation~(\ref{eq7}) gives $A_5 \geq A_3$ whenever $l_2+l_3$ is even and $A_5 \leq A_3$ otherwise.

 It is easy to see why the above comparisons hold for Equations (\ref{eq1}), (\ref{eq2}), (\ref{eq6}), and (\ref{eq7}).
-For the remaining comparisons, a routine bit of computational effort gives us the required conclusions.
-These are given in the Appendix.
+For the remaining comparisons, some routine computations give us the required conclusions.
+To see why the comparison regarding Equation~(\ref{eq3}) holds, first suppose that $l_1+l_2$ is even and it is not the case that $l_1$, $l_2$, and $l_3$ have the same parity.
+Then: